EufaulaDotBiz/EufaulaDotBiz.github.io/food-rescue.md

 Meanwhile, about [20% of Alabama residents are hungry](https://www.alabamapublichealth.gov/npa/food-access.html).

-If we can start connecting the businesses that throw away food with distribution centers that feed people, we can reduce wasted and hunger.
+If we can start connecting the businesses that throw away food with distribution centers that feed people, we can reduce waste and hunger.

 Wanna help?
 Please [get in touch with Brian](https://briandavidhall.com/contact/).